 - Low costs: Relying on the power of the sun, you won’t need to spend a ton of money on an outdoor grow.
 You’ll need some soil, fertilizer, seeds or clones, and maybe a small greenhouse to get them started.
 You won’t need to pay for electricity for lights, AC units, or dehumidifiers, and you can even collect rainwater.

 - Big yields: The sky’s the limit with outdoor plants—you can let them get as big and tall as you want, as long as they’re manageable.
-One plant can potentially yield up to a pound of weed!
+One plant can potentially yield up to a pound!
 Growing a handful for yourself is plenty.
 With an indoor grow, your space is a lot more restricted.

 - Environmentally friendly: Indoor grows can be wasteful, using a ton of electricity to power all those lights, fans, and other equipment.
 The sun and the wind are free!